Aggies and Spartans clash on Friday at 5 p.m. at Aggie Soccer Field

 Aggie Soccer Field has become one of the toughest for opponents to play in, as shown by a nine game win-streak the Aggies posted from Oct.
 27, 2007 until Sept.
 13, 2009.
-Over the past five seasons, Shaffer’s team has posted a a 24-11-7 home mark and were unbeaten at home during the entire 2008 season.
+Over the past eight seasons, Shaffer’s teams have posted a 44-23-14 (.630) home mark and were unbeaten at home during the entire 2008 season.

-In his career at UC Davis, Shaffer’s teams have averaged double-digit wins nearly every season and have compiled an overall record of 150-116-28.
+In his career at UC Davis, Shaffer’s teams have nearly averaged double-digit wins and have compiled an overall record of 182-146-47 (.548).

 Prior to Clemson, he served four years as head coach at Santa Rosa Junior College where his teams won 52 games.
 Shaffer coached two All-Americans in his four-year stint at Santa Rosa JC.
 He also coached the leading scorer in the state as well as the most valuable player of the Northern California region.

-Shaffer earned his bachelor’s degree and his master’s in physical education with a teaching/coaching emphasis from Chico State.
+Shaffer earned his bachelor’s degree and his master’s in physical education with a teaching/coaching emphasis from Chico State in 1988.
 He enjoys fishing and watching and supporting Major League Soccer.
-Shaffer and his wife, Lara, have two daughters; Shay and Skye.
+Shaffer and his wife, Lara, have two daughters: Shay and Skye.